We run through some practical tips on how to video a wedding, from the best equipment to bring to the shots you need to make sure you get paid

 It’s lucrative, hectic and often emotional, but there’s often nothing more nerve-wracking than shooting a wedding.
 Here are some wedding video tips.

-The couple will want and expect you to get all the iconic shots – the vows, the kiss, the dance and the rest – and you’ll only have one chance at each (and these days will probably have to content with an iPhone-wielding aunt popping into the frame).
+The couple will want and expect you to get all the iconic shots – the vows, the kiss, the dance and the rest – and you’ll only have one chance at each (and these days will probably have to contend with an iPhone-wielding aunt popping into the frame).

 If it all sounds a little daunting then don’t fret, because we’ve put together a quick video overview of the essential steps you need to take in order to get wedding footage a bride and groom will love.